Flet/vscode-semistandard/eslint/README.md

 ### 1.0.2

-- Added a status bar item to inform the user about problems with ESLint.
+- Added a status bar item to inform the user about problems with Standard.
 A message box only appears if the user attention is required.
 - Improved handling of missing corrupted configuration files.
-- The ESLint package is now loaded from parent folders as well.
+- The Standard package is now loaded from parent folders as well.
-- Added an action to create a .eslintrc.json file.